-Go out about two hours after nightfall (meaning 8:30 tonight, 7:30 Sunday and after), and you’ll spot big, bright Jupiter glaring low in the east.
-It’s 35 light-minutes from Earth, almost as close as it gets all year.
+Go out about two hours after nightfall (meaning 8:30 Saturday, 7:30 Sunday and after), and you will spot big, bright Jupiter glaring low in the east.
+It is 35 light-minutes from Earth, almost as close as it gets all year.

 To Jupiter’s right, look for the orange firespark of the giant star Aldebaran, 65 light-years away.
 To Jupiter’s left by a bit more is the icechip-white sparkle of El Nath, 130 light-years distant.

 Above Aldebaran sparkle the Pleiades, the sky’s most striking star cluster.
 Since ancient times they have been called the Seven Sisters, though most people can count only six.
 The Greeks had a legend that one of the sisters faded.
 But a legend is all it is.
 Telescopes reveal hundreds of faint Pleiades, but modern astrophysics finds not one of them that could have been brighter in the last few thousand years.
 The Pleiades cluster is 410 light-years away and about 14 light-years from side to side.